riv5181/riv5181.github.io/mqlighttutorial.md

         	}, null);
 	```

 	The method `NonBlockingClient` represents the client one wishes to create.
-It has may capabilities such as to create the client, use it to send the message and terminate it after tasks are completed.
+It has may capabilities such as to create the client, use it to send the message, subscribe it to a topic and terminate it after tasks are completed.
+When `NonBlockingClient` is created, notice that the first parameter passed is `null`.
+This is where the location of the MQ Light service is passed.
+If you were to, let's say, download the MQ Light Service to your desktop, the location of the service would be `amqp://locahost`, assuming no other security measures were placed.
+Since the clients use the service located in Bluemix, it uses `null`.
+As for the reason why, it uses the `VCAP_SERVICES` provided in the `Enviroment Variables`.

+	`NonBlockingClient.send` is used to send messages.
+If you look at the code, you can see the parameters used.
+The first one would be the topic used, in this case, it uses `public`, and the second parameter contains the message.
+Trivia, the message sent is not limited to string.
+You can also use this to send messages in JSON format and also other file types.

+	`NonBlockingClient.subscribe`, subscribes the client to the provided topic, which is `public`, for th purposes of testing.
+You can use other topics in the form of a string.
+Once the client is subscribed, the client will receive messages from ANYONE as long as they have the same topic.

+	`NonBlockingClient.stop`, obviously stops the client.

+	There are other classes that is used with the MQ Light API.
+One is the `ClientOptions` where you can set the Username and password that is used to a configured MQ Light Service with security options.
+You can also use this class, where you can set the id to anything, instead of the randomly generated ID that is seen in the `SERVER` tab, like `AUTO_38abe01` and `AUTO_cd987ab`.
+There are many more functions you can do with MQ Light.
+See the [Documentation](http://mqlight.github.io/java-mqlight/?cm_mc_uid=47908507829914552831905&cm_mc_sid_50200000=1455286883) for more details.

 	<br>